adavarski/OpenShift-CRC-Playground/README.md

 ```
 TBD: Pipeline triggered by GitHub push event (webhook), Note: Needs OC public IP.

-### OpenShift Gitops
+### OpenShift GitOps

 OpenShift GitOps is based on Argo CD.
 To install OpenShift GitOps using the OpenShift Console, visit the OperatorHub
-section in the OpenShift console, search for OpenShift GitOps and click Install
+section in the OpenShift console, search for OpenShift GitOps and click Install.
 ```
 $ oc extract secret/openshift-gitops-cluster -n openshift-gitops --to=-
 # admin.password